I Want To...

 Research Interests: Stem cells; Regenerative medicine; Biomaterials; Cornea repair; Biomaterials and stem cells for tissue engineering; Cartilage regeneration; Stem cell research; Regenerating tissue ...read more

-Dr. Jennifer Elisseeff is a professor of ophthalmology and orthopaedic surgery at the Johns Hopkins School of Medicine.
+Dr. Jennifer Elisseeff is the Morton F. Goldberg Endowed Professor of ophthalmology and a professor orthopaedic surgery at the Johns Hopkins School of Medicine.
 She also holds appointments in the Johns Hopkins Department of Chemical and Biological Engineering and Department of Materials Science and Engineering.
 Her research focuses on tissue regeneration.
 Dr. Elisseeff is the Jules Stein Professor of Ophthalmology and director of the Translational Tissue Engineering Center.

 Her team is engaged in engineering technologies to repair lost tissues.
 Specifically, she is examining hydrogels as a scaffold for tissue engineering and is working to develop an artificial cornea.